-'Great Recession' is explained in detail and with examples in the Banking edition of the Herold Financial Dictionary, which you can get from Amazon in Ebook or Paperback edition.
+'Great Recession' is explained in detail and with examples in the Laws & Regulations edition of the Herold Financial Dictionary, which you can get from Amazon in Ebook or Paperback edition.

 The Great Recession proved to be the worst American and world wide economic downturn since the 1930’s era Great Depression.
 It began within the U.S. in December of 2007 and is said to have ended in June of 2009 officially.
 There is ongoing debate with some economists as to whether the full effects of the Great Recession have really ceased, or this is merely a lull in between bouts of a greater depression.

 The Great Recession started in the U.S. but later spread to most industrialized countries around the globe.
 This world wide recession led to a severe drop in trade and a significant drop in economic activity.
 The financial crisis of 2007-2010 actually kicked off the Great Recession.